Bobby Edwards (soccer): Professional

 On February 12, 2021, Edwards signed with USL Championship side Indy Eleven.
 Following the 2021 season, Edwards re-signed with Indy ahead of the 2022 season.

 On February 11, 2022, Edwards announced his retirement from playing professional soccer, citing personal reasons for his decision.
 Edwards took up a new role as Indy Eleven's assistant goalkeeper coach and Director of Goalkeeping for Indiana Fire Juniors' MLS NEXT Academy.
+On July 11, 2023, FC Cincinnati announced the return of Edwards as new addition to the academy's goalkeeper coaching staff.

 Personal

 Through his friendship with the Cordrey Family of Cincinnati, Edwards has been an outspoken advocate of *Brain Aneurysm Awareness", "NRC Foundation" and "Donate Life" as a way of honoring the legacy of the life of young Nick Cordrey.